xiaohan2012/daily-reading/august/broder-random-spanning-tree.md

 - proof skeleton for uniform randomness:
   - uses the stationary distribution of backward tree chain
   - reversibility finishes the proof
-- theorem 2 should also imply generating random spanning tree by tree weight (product of edge weight)
+- ~~theorem 2 should also imply generating random spanning tree by tree weight (product of edge weight)~~

 third:

 - for general directed graph, reversibility does not hold. therefore GENERATE does not give uniform random tree

+fourth:

+- it works for unweighted graph, weights are assigned to ensure stochasticity.

 # questions